 Developer: Shiro Games Publisher: Shiro Games

 Yes, Northgard is a top-down game, and yes, it’s in the top three.
-The fact that I rate it so highly despite my dislike for the genre should be all the convincing you need.
+The fact that we rate it so highly despite the genre not being in our everyday wheelhouse should be all the convincing you need.

 Northgard is a progression-based RTS that sees you leading your clan on an expedition to a newly discovered landmass.
 It’s simple, as all games of this nature are, but it’s built on a randomized map generator that guarantees you never get bored with it.

-What really pushes this game up a notch, though, is the fact that it has online Co-op.
-It has PvP, too, but that’s something that I’ve shied away from.
+What really pushes this game up a notch, though, is the fact that it has online co-op.
+It has PvP, too, but that’s something that we’ve shied away from.

 It’s rather expensive as indie titles go, but more than worth the investment if you can convince a friend to pick it up with you.